blitterated/docker-dev-env/Docker Dev Environment.md

 ## Error while using `apk search` with Alpine.

-This was before switching to Arch
+This was before switching to Arch and then Debian based images

 ```
 bash-5.1# apk search ag